 So let’s talk about what really helps and make sure you read all the way to the bottom because I have some unconventional little-known advice that really works!

 ***Taking a prenatal course is the single most proactive thing you can do to prepare your body and mind for what’s to come.
 There’s a great online course you can take in the comfort of your home that was created by a labor and delivery nurse named Hillary.
 It’s very popular and the first part of it is totally free.
 You can sign up for free right here.

 By the way, this post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-This helps me keep my blog up and running and I only list products that I have and have used myself.
-Thank you.

 How To Get Rid Of Your C-Section Tummy Pooch

 Let’s start with the most obvious and then I’ll get to the good stuff.

 Many mamas want to jump right into exercise to get that ball rolling but you have to wait until you are truly and completely healed.
 Your scar may be looking great but you have to remember that all the tissue underneath has to heal too and your body has a lot of work to do.

 If you rush back into exercise you can do permanent damage to your muscles and create more scar tissue on the inside.
 That will not help you on your path to getting your body back believe me.

 You need to give your body time to rest and heal properly.
 But that doesn’t mean staying in bed.

 Get up and move around and even do some walking just don’t get into the targeted training until your doc says you’re ready for it.